Creating bootable images

 # Just add the elemental cli

-COPY --from=TOOLKIT /usr/bin/elemental /usr/bin/elemental
+COPY --from=toolkit /usr/bin/elemental /usr/bin/elemental

 # Enable essential services